 Year 2, Fall

 |Marathon (2)||Marathon (2)|

 The New York Studio School has been granted an Absolute Charter by the Board of Regents of The University of the State of New York to award the Master of Fine Arts (MFA) degree.
 The School’s MFA program is registered by the New York State Education Department under the quality standards in the Regulations of the Commissioner of Education.

 New York State Education Department

 Higher Education General Information Code

 HEGIS title: Art (Painting, Drawing Sculpture)

-Completed applications include: the Application Form; two required essays; a $90 non-refundable Application Fee; two Letters of Recommendation; twenty jpeg images of student work; image list to accompany the images; and official transcripts from all previous institutions that resulted in the applicant’s undergraduate degree.
+Complete applications will include: Application Form; Two required essays; a $70 non-refundable Application Fee; Two Letters of Recommendation; Twenty jpeg images of work samples; Image information to accompany the images; and Official Transcripts from all previous institutions which confirm the applicant’s undergraduate degree.

 For full consideration for Admission and Financial Aid, applicants must apply by January 15th.
 The School will continue to accept and review applications received after January 15th, pending available space, on a case-by-case basis.Apply On Slideroom